Warehouse Layout Design Part 1: “The ever faithful warehouse manager, Wally, and the WW2 relics.”

 The solution to increasing warehouse capacity.

-When you have considered all options such as temporary off site warehouse which can be costly particularly in the short term and at periods of high demand you are left with two main options.
+When you have considered all options such as a temporary off site warehouse which can be costly particularly in the short term and at periods of high demand you are left with two main options.
 The first is outside or yard storage where pallets are either block stored or stored in galvanised pallet racking.
 This option suits few businesses even as a short term solution due to damage to stock from the weather in external storage.

 The second and more long-term strategy is to redesign the warehouse layout, although there is a cost it can be controlled and a clear return on investment shown.